Localization for THH(ku) and the topological Hochschild and cyclic homology of Waldhausen categories: The Additivity Theorem

 splits the zigzag of weak equivalences in the Additivity Theorem and is therefore a weak equivalence of cyclotomic spectra.
 It follows that $\beta$ and $\alpha \vee \gamma$ induce the same map $\aE(\aD)\to \aD$ in the homotopy category of cyclotomic spectra.
-Precomposing with $f\to g\to h$ proves the corollary. \end{proof}
+Precomposing with the map $\aC\to \aE(\aD)$ defined by $f\to g\to h$ proves the corollary. \end{proof}

 This corollary provides the key tool for even more general additivity statements.
 For example, the map $\Sdot[n]\aC\to \aC\times \Sdot[n-1]\aC$ defined by sending $X=(x_{i,j})$ to $(x_{0,1},d_{0}X)$ induces a weak equivalence on $WTHH^{\Gamma}$.
 To see this, consider the map $\aC\times \Sdot[n-1]\aC\to \Sdot[n]\aC$ sending $(x,Y)$ to $Z=(z_{i,j})$ with